Using Qt Bridge for Sketch

 - When the exporting is done, select OK.

-All the assets and metadata are copied to the directory you specified.
+All the assets and metadata are exported into a .qtbridge archive in the directory you specified.
 This might take a little while depending on the complexity of your project.

-To specify export path and asset format, select Settings > Asset Settings.
+You can export assets into JPG, PNG, or SVG format.
+To specify export path and asset format, select Settings.

-- By default, Qt Bridge for Sketch exports assets to a directory named after your Sketch file located inside the parent directory of the Sketch file being exported.
+Qt Bridge for Sketch exports assets to a .qtbridge archive named after your Sketch file.
+By default, the directory is located inside the parent directory of the Sketch file being exported.
 You can change the export path in the Export Path field.

 Available under certain Qt licenses.

 Find out more.